soujanyalk2004/webdevelopment-basics/README.md

 # webdevelopment-basics
-this id my first git repository
+this is my first git repository